Ashthos/Cake.KeePass/README.md

 # Cake.KeePass

-This is a thin wrapper around the LibKeePass library, allowing searching and retreival of Keepass database entries.
+This is a thin wrapper around the KeePassLib library, allowing searching and retreival of Keepass database entries.